midnightfreddie/McpeTool/readme.md

 - `mcpetool db get [--path <path/to/world>] [--json] [--dump] [--yaml] [--base64] [--binary] <hexkey>` - Returns the data for the given key in base64 or specified format
 	- Example: `mcpetool db get --path path/to/world --yaml 7e6c6f63616c5f706c61796572` returns local player data in YAML format
 	- Example: `mcpetool db get --path path/to/world --json 00000000000000002f00` returns overworld subchunk X=0, Z=0, Y=0 in JSON format if it exists
-- `mcpetool db put [--path <path/to/world>] [--json] [--yaml] [--base64] [--binary] <hexkey>` - Puts a key/value pair in the database, replacing the previous value if present or creating the key if not.
+- `mcpetool db put [--path <path/to/world>] -i <input file> [--json] [--yaml] [--base64] [--binary] <hexkey>` - Puts a key/value pair in the database, replacing the previous value if present or creating the key if not.
 They key and value are not checked for game validity; it will place any data in any key you specify.
+If -i is specified as "-" the value will be read from STDIN.
+	- Example: `mcpetool db put [--path <path/to/world>] -i data.json --json 00000000000000002f00` inserts the content of `data.json` as the value of subchunk X=0, Z=0, Y=0
 - `mcpetool db delete [--path <path/to/world>] <hexkey>` - Deletes the key/value pair for that key if present
 	- Example: `mcpetool db delete [--path <path/to/world>] 7e6c6f63616c5f706c61796572` deletes the local player data including inventory and equipped items.
 If you do this and play the world, you will spawn at the world spawn point.

+To modify a parameter of an entity, you would typically do the following:
+- `mcpetool db get --yaml 00000000000000002f00 > myworld.yaml`
+- edit `myworld.yaml` in your favourite editor to change parameters
+- `mcpetool db put -i myworld.yaml --yaml 00000000000000002f00`

 ### API